Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Introduction

-Our paper proceeds as follows: in Sec.~\ref{sec:TechnicalBackground}, we provide an overview of the Wasserstein distance and barycenter focusing on the univariate case.
-In Sec.~\ref{sec:DWB_Model}, we discuss the DWB model, highlighting the non-uniqueness and inverse-scaling property of the Wasserstein barycenter in as well as the impact of the window size on the estimation of a dynamically evolving data distribution.
-In Sec.~\ref{sec:NewDWB_Model}, we develop our variational framework for learning a DWB model, followed by a discussion of our regularization framework for the learned model parameters, the discretization of the pure state distributions required to obtain a finite dimensional estimation problem.
-We then formally state our non-parametric and regularized DWB variational learning problem and provide an algorithm to learn the model parameters.
+The remainder of the paper is organized as follows: in Sec.~\ref{sec:TechnicalBackground}, we provide an overview of the Wasserstein distance and barycenter focusing on the univariate case.
+In Sec.~\ref{sec:DWB_Model}, we discuss the DWB model, highlighting the non-uniqueness and inverse-scaling property of the Wasserstein barycenter as well as the impact of the window size on the estimation of a dynamically evolving data distribution.
+In Sec.~\ref{sec:NewDWB_Model}, we develop a variational problem for learning a DWB model, followed by a discussion of the regularization approach, and discretization of the pure state distributions required to obtain a finite dimensional estimation problem.
+We then formally state our non-parametric and regularized DWB variational problem and provide an algorithm to estimate the model parameters.
 In Sec.~\ref{sec:Evaluation} we use simulated data to demonstrate the non-uniqueness, impact of window size and regularization terms discussed in this work and use real world human activity data to demonstrate the advantages of the non-parametric DWB approach relative to the Gaussian model.